HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

+## TRAIL STOP OF 3

 ### Test Thirty-Two
-* Sell when the price hits the lower line of the 20p 1std bollinger
+* Sell when price hits the middle line of the 20p bollinger
-* Trailing Stop is -2 points
+* Trailing Stop is -3 points
 * Results:
 ```
 Total Trades: 8